Learning Outcomes

 Employees vs. Independent Contractors

-Employers are generally vicariously liable for torts committed by employees within the scope of employment, but not for acts of independent contractors.
-The distinction is critical.
+Employers are generally vicariously liable for torts of employees committed within the scope of employment, but not for torts of independent contractors.
+The label used in the contract (“independent contractor,” “consultant”) is not controlling; the key is the degree of control.

 Scope of Employment